nprapps/qgis-templates/README.md

 - `us-base-template` -- A template for maps within the U.S.

 ## Installing the templates
+**Create a folder for QGIS templates.** In your root directory:

+		mkdir .qgis3
+		mkdir .qgis3/project_templates

+** Set default location for QGIS templates.** Go to `QGIS > Preferences > General > Project files > Template folder`.
+Click the folder button next to "Template folder".
+Use `Command-Shift-.` to show hidden folders/files.
+Select `.qgis3/project_templates`

-This project uses `make` to download base shapefiles, unzip them and copy the templates and source files to your QGIS template folder.
+**Install** This project uses `make` to download base shapefiles, unzip them and copy the templates and source files to your QGIS template folder.
 From the main repo folder, run:

 		make && make install

-*Note: This assumes you are using the default location for QGIS templates of `~/.qgis2/project_templates`.* Your install of QGIS might house templates at a different location.
-You can check this path in QGIS by looking under `QGIS > Preferences > General > Project files > Template folder`.
-If your path differs from the default, you'll need to override the QGIS template folder variable.

 ### Overriding the QGIS template folder location